RosemaryOjwang/Cloud-Resume-API/README.md

 terraform plan
 terraform apply
 ```
-The output should look like this after you run the las command:
+The output should look like this after you run the last command:
 ![deploymentoutput](images/deploymentoutput.png)

 ### Step 6